QGreenland-Net/ogdc-helm/README.md

 TODO: instructions for prod on ADC infrastructure.

-### Uninstalling ogdc-argo
+### Uninstalling ogdc

-To uninstall the argo from the kubernetes cluster, use the `./scripts/uninstal-argo.sh` script.
+To uninstall the ogdc from the kubernetes cluster, use the `./scripts/uninstal-ogdc.sh` script.

 ## Troubleshooting

-If something is not working as expect, start by listing services in the `argo-helm` namespace and confirming that `minio`, `argo-workflows-server` and `ogdc` services are running (prefixed with the namespace):
+If something is not working as expect, start by listing services in the `qgnet` namespace and confirming that `minio`, `argo-workflows-server` and `ogdc` services are running (prefixed with the namespace):

 ```